wanglihx/SAM4Dcap-core/README.md

 ```bash
 TVB/Readme_modified/README.md
 ```
 - The modified versions have been uploaded to the branches of this repository.
-For Addbiomechanics, please download the file from [xxx] and extract the file to the
+For Addbiomechanics, please download the file from https://figshare.com/articles/software/fronted/31150132?file=61359931 and extract the file to the

 ```bash
 TVB/Addbiomechanics/fronted